minkyu-choi04/minkyu-choi04/README.md

 ## Highlights
+- [<b>New Publication</b>, Jan.
+2024] My new paper is accepted at Neural Computation, and will be out soon.
+In this study, I try to answer the source of robustness of human visions as opposed to computer vision, which is still vulnerable to malicious attacks.
-- [<b>New Publication</b>] My recent publication at <b>[NeurIPS-23](https://github.com/minkyu-choi04/DualStreamBrains)</b> focuses on predicting human eye movements and brain encoding, with applications in AR/VR for neural interface control.
+- [<b>New Publication</b>, Sept.
+2023] My recent publication at <b>[NeurIPS-23](https://github.com/minkyu-choi04/DualStreamBrains)</b> focuses on predicting human eye movements and brain encoding, with possible applications in AR/VR for neural interface control.
 - My full publication list can be found at [Google Scholar](https://scholar.google.com/citations?user=QiKqiT4AAAAJ&hl=en).
 - I am currently working on predicting human emotions based on the brain and body signals, which can be applied to mobile fitness trackers.
 - I interned as Machine learning research engineer (Summer '22) at Samsung Research America.
 I worked on building motion synthesis deep generative models for virtual avatar.